PSteph/geojson-normalize-python/README.md

 # geojson-normalize-python
-Unofficial python version of Mpabox geojson-normalize Normalize any GeoJSON object into a GeoJSON FeatureCollection.
+Unofficial python version of Mpabox geojson-normalize.
+The module normalizes any GeoJSON object into a GeoJSON FeatureCollection.